al0vya/hfv1-cpp/README.md

 ## Running the model

-Whether on Linux or Windows, go to the `hfv1-cpp` directory/folder in the command line, type in `python test.py` or `python3 test.py` and press enter to see further instructions on how to run the model.
+Whether on Linux or Windows, go to the `hfv1-cpp` directory/folder in the command line, type in either `python test.py` or `python3 test.py` and press enter to see further instructions on how to run the model.

 ### Wet dam break